ContentChef/contentchef-node/README.md

   timeout: 5000,
 });

-// opens for example an article channel, will query only the published ones const publishedArticles = cf.channel('articles');
+// opens for example your website channel, will query only the published ones const publishedArticles = cf.channel('website');

 // will retrieve from the channel articles a single published content publishedArticles.content({ publicId: 'your-content-id' }).then(response => /* handles response */);